 - Over 4 weeks!!
 Apparently it’s not a onetime loss in some people; the body can replace it if the cervix is only slightly dilated.
 Danielle

-Went into labour the next day
+Went into labour the next day after I lost my plug

 - Lost my mucus plug at night next morning was in labour but gave birth the 3rd day.
 Stavos